MengRao/websocket/README.md

 One performance consideration for server: as the library is using a simple busy-polling model instead of things like `epoll`, the number of active connections should be limited, as the default value of `MaxConns` implies.

 ## Examples
-Example codes implement a [admincmd](https://github.com/MengRao/admincmd) client and server on top of websocket layer, allowing the author to add a web client and reusing all of existing admin commands provided by the c++ server.
+Example codes implement a [admincmd](https://github.com/MengRao/admincmd) client and server on top of websocket layer, allowing the author to add a web client and reusing all of the existing admin commands provided by the c++ server.